Grass always greener, groundsman eyes Olympic challenge

 “It is a challenge but I am surrounded by a team that knows what it’s doing,” Stubley, bathed in sunshine as he sat courtside contemplating the luscious green swathes, told reporters on Tuesday.

-He is ashamed to admit that the grass in his own garden has grown shin-high but he has been too busy ensuring that Wimbledon produces the perfect playing stubble, exactly eight millimetres high.
+He is ashamed to admit that the grass in his own garden has grown shin-high but he has been too busy ensuring that Wimbledon produces the perfect playing stubble, exactly eight millimeters high.

 To ensure Wimbledon could provide the Olympics with match-ready courts, the ground staff at the world’s most famous tournament have spent the last two years experimenting with the best way to pre-germinate seeds that can be swiftly put in place.
 Stubley believes they can comfortably cut it fine.